TSP 0-46-0

 Triple superphosphate (TSP – 0-46-0) is a highly concentrated phosphate fertilizer containing 46% phosphorus (P₂O₅) in a 90% water-soluble form.
-It is one of the most efficient sources of phosphorus for crops, as phosphorus is immediately available to plants, contributing to rooting, flowering, fruit formation and overall crop resilience.
+It is one of the most efficient sources of phosphorus for crops, as phosphorus is immediately available to plants, contributing to rooting, flowering, fruit set, and overall crop resilience.

 It is mainly used in soils with low available phosphorus content.

-Features and benefits
+Features and advantages

 High phosphorus content